-- Candidates will not be permitted to enter the NCCTO with any item considered luggage.
-Please plan accordingly. - Luggage items are considered: suitcases, roller bags (larger than backpack size), and any item not able to fit in the lockers. - Candidates will be turned away if luggage is brought to the NCCTO.
-This could impact the amount of time a candidate has for orientation. - Lockers will be provided for candidates to store small personal items not allowed in the testing area.
-NCCTO considers personal items to be: cell phones, watches, wallets, purses, back packs, briefcases, etc. - Locker dimensions: 13 1/2 inches deep, 11 7/8 inches wide, and 31 1/2 inches tall.
+- Candidates cannot enter the NCCTO with any item considered luggage.
+Please plan accordingly. - Luggage items are considered: suitcases, roller bags (larger than backpack-size), and any item not able to fit in the lockers. - Candidates will be turned away if luggage is brought to the NCCTO, which could impact the amount of time a candidate has for orientation. - NO FIREARMS OR OTHER WEAPONS OF ANY KIND ARE ALLOWED IN THE NCCTO.
+CANDIDATES FOUND TO BE IN POSSESSION OF ANY SUCH ITEM WILL NOT BE ALLOWED ADMITTANCE INTO THE NCCTO AND/OR WILL BE ESCORTED FROM THE PREMISES BY NCCTO SECURITY. - Lockers will be provided for candidates to store small personal items not allowed in the testing area.
+NCCTO considers cell phones, watches, wallets, purses, backpacks, etc., personal items. - Locker dimensions: 13 1⁄2 inches deep, 11 7/8 inches wide, and 31 1⁄2 inches tall.
 The opening is 9 inches wide.
+All personal items must fit securely inside the locker space.